IntersectMBO/cardano-test-plans/userStoryInventoryChangHF.md

 - [ ] Enabler
 ### Title: Generate Committee member cold key pair
 ### User Story
-- As a potential Constitutional Committee member, I want to generate COLD key pair So that I can be proposed for the Committee in a Governance action
+- As a potential Constitutional Committee member,<br>
+I want to generate COLD key pair, <br>
+so that I can be proposed for the Committee in a Governance action

 ### Functional requirements
 - The feature implementation includes a new command: `cardano-cli conway governance committee key-gen-cold`